Many businesses have been flocking to Delaware for incorporation, enjoying one of the best tax and legal environments.

 There are exceptions to intrastate requirements.
 For Delaware companies which are foreign companies in other states, certain types of activities of an intrastate business will be exempted from foreign qualification, including:

 - Mail order or telephone sales, if they are the only activity of the company conducted in the state;

 - Website maintenance, if it is the only proof of your presence in the state;

 - National (not local) advertising campaigns to customers in the state;

 - Sales are carried out through independent contractors in the state.

-It is compulsory for out-of-state companies to do foreign registration for their legal operation in states where the business is transacted.
+Out-of-state companies must do foreign registration for their legal operation in states where the business is transacted.
 A Delaware company that wants to do business in another state must ask for permission from that state.

 The registration of foreign entities also improves business transparency by allowing the public to access their basic information such as legal name, registered agent’s name, and address.